 The great green macaw lives in tropical forests in Central America’s Atlantic wet lowlands from Honduras to Panama and Colombia and in South America’s Pacific coastal lowlands in Panama, where you can also find it in deciduous (seasonal), dry tropical woods.

 These types of macaws in costa Rica favor wetter habitats than the nearly related military macaw.
-Costa Rica’s breeding habitat is a non-seasonal, evergreen rainforest with rain for ten months of the year, precipitation ranging from 1,500 to 3,500 mm per year, and an average temperature of 27 °C all year.
+Costa Rica’s breeding habitat is a non-seasonal, evergreen rainforest with rain for ten months, precipitation ranging from 1,500 to 3,500 mm per year, and an average temperature of 27 °C all year.

-In the wild, These types of macaws in costa Rica eat a wide variety of items, including seeds, nuts, and fruits, as well as flowers, bulbs, roots, and bark.
+In the wild, These types of macaws in Costa Rica eat a wide variety of items, including seeds, nuts, fruits, flowers, bulbs, roots, and bark.

 2. Scarlet Macaw